sanand0/forms/README.md

     - `label`: required.
 The display name.
 Any text is fine.
     - `formula`: optional.
 A text with
       [EJS templates](http://documentcloud.github.com/underscore/#template), e.g. `<%= field1*field2 %>kg`
+    - `summary`: optional.
+An object that has:
+        - `formula`: a summary function.
+TODO: Document this
+        - `label`: TODO: Document this
 - `actions`: optional.
 A list of actions to display along with the documents.
 Actions can have:
     - `label`: required.
 The text to display for the action (templates using the variables `app`, `view` or `docs` allowed)
     - `url`: The link to visit when the action is clicked (templates using the variables `app`, `view` or `docs` allowed)